zuri-training/Excel_comp_Team108_DataSYNC/README.md

 ###INSTRUCTIONS ON HOW TO USE THE PROJECT###

-###SPECIAL CREDITS###
+**HOW TO HELP IMPROVE OR CONTRIBUTE FOR BETTERMENT OF THIS PROJECT**

+* Fork this repostory to your github account
+* Clone to your local system/work space
+* Input your contribution and push to the cloned repository
+* Make a pull request for incoporation.
+* Add a readme file that explains your contributions.

+Thank you for your contibutions.

+## LINKS TO ALL RESOURCES RELATED TO THIS PROJECT.

+1. **DESIGN**: Figma was used to Implement all designs here is the [figma link](https://www.figma.com/file/Ie8A81XMRsHiodqFwaeTO8/Team_108_excel_comp?node-id=0%3A1)

+**SPECIAL CREDITS**

--Major credit belongs to ZuriI4G for providing us this great opportunity to learn, unlearn and relearn new knowlegdes that is transformative.
+* Major credit belongs to Zuri and I4G for providing us this great opportunity to learn, unlearn and relearn new knowlegdes that is transformative.
--Google, Youtube and other resourceful platforms.
+* Google, Youtube and other resourceful platforms.
--special credit goes to all team members for collaborating and contributing resources throughout the project phase.
+* To all team members for collaborating and contributing resources throughout the project phase.

 Team members includes:
 Damilare
 Yetunde
 Jamjam

-###HOW TO HELP IMPROVE OR CONTRIBUTE FOR BETTERMENT OF THIS PROJECT###
-.Fork this repostory to your github account
-.Clone to your local system/work space
-.Input your contribution and push to the cloned repository .Make a pull request for incoporation.
-.Add a readme file that explains your contributions.
-Thank you for your contibutions.

-###LINKS TO ALL RESOURCES RELATED TO THIS PROJECT###.

-1.
-2.

 ####COPYRIGHT####

 Excel_comp_Team_108